 Day 2: Villages and Lake St. Croix

 Based on the recommendation of my Airbnb host, I headed out to Moustiers-Sainte Marie for the morning.
 Renowned for their handmade and handpainted china, the town is nestled on the mountainside in the middle of the Gorges du Verdon park.
 I parked my car at the foot of the hill and walked up to the city center.
-I grabbed a crepe with lavender and honey à emporter (to go) and walked around the town.
+Snacking on a crepe with lavender and honey à emporter (to go), I walked around the town.
 I stopped in a few of the china shops–at first pass they all seem to sell the same thing–but then ultimately got engaged in conversation with a woman at Bondil a Moustiers.

 Lake St. Croix

-From the second I saw pictures of Lake St. Croix and even more so when I took the turn on the mountain drive and was somewhat blinded by the beauty of the sparkling turquoise water, I knew I was going to go swimming there.
-For a secluded spot on the shore, I was recommended to go to Cadeno (type in “Ecole de voile La Cadeno” into Google Maps).
+The sparkling turqouise water blinded me from the second I saw pictures of Lake St. Croix and even more so when I took the turn on the mountain drive.
+I knew I was going to go swimming there.
+For a secluded spot on the shore, a town rep recommended I go to Cadeno.
+(Type in “Ecole de voile La Cadeno” into Google Maps).
 It was off the mountain drive (and required some driving on gravel to the get to the bottom, but the views and calmness of the area was wonderful.
 Definitely where the locals go, I was one of the few people that didn’t speak French.
 I found a spot among the rocks and read for a few hours.
 The water in late May was a bit chilly, but refreshing for the strong sun and heat.

-Where I parked my car, I had the option to rent kayaks, catamarans, and paddle boards starting at €10 per hour.
+At the bottom of the hill, a small hut offered the option to rent kayaks, catamarans, and paddle boards starting at €10 per hour.
 I was a bit further away from the canyon cliffs though, so I opted not to.
-If I were to come back (trying to convince my boyfriend that it’s totally worth it!!!), I would stop at the Pont du Galetas bridge to rent a boat.
+If I return (trying to convince my boyfriend that it’s totally worth it!!!), I’d stop at the Pont du Galetas bridge to rent a boat.
 The Pont du Galetas bridge is somewhat instafamous because you can boat into the canyon across the turquoise blue waters.
 Absolutely stunning!
-Again, a tip here would be to go early in the day or go during the off season, because as the summer months peak, those boats are going to be rented out quick!
+Again, go early in the day or during the off season, because as the summer booms, those boats rent quickly!

-Visiting the Gorges du Verdon, Lake St. Croix and the many small villages in the area was an amazing way to round out my mini-road trip through Provence.
-After the day in the sun, I popped into my car, headed back to Marseilles and caught a train back to Paris.
+Visiting the Gorges du Verdon, Lake St. Croix and the many small villages was an amazing way to round out my Provence trip.
+After the day in the sun, I headed back to Marseilles and caught a train back to Paris.
 Wondering what I’m wearing?
 Shop my looks here on Amazon!
-Also, for real time updates on everything that I’m up to while in France, be sure to follow my Instagram at @anastasiachansen for some hilarious stories and adventures.
+For real time updates while in France, follow my Instagram at @anastasiachansen for some hilarious stories and adventures.